-Living at Mount Pleasant, Radcliffe on Trent with father, Charles, farm labourer, mother, Sarah, and brothers Herbert and Walter.
+Living at Mount Pleasant, Radcliffe on Trent with father, Charles, farm labourer, mother, Sarah, and brothers Herbert, cow boy, and Walter.

-Father is a roadman working for County Council and Edward and his brother Walter are domestic gardeners
+Father was a roadman working for County Council and Edward and his brother Walter were domestic gardeners

 Address: Main Road, Radcliffe on Trent